grozadanut/server-infrastructure/ansible/README.md

 If you want to use this ansible playbook you have to first run the script: `scripts/initial-setup.sh`

+To make the script executable:
+`chmod u+x initial-setup.sh`

 Then you can run ansible normally, like so:
 `ansible-playbook main.yml -K --ask-vault-pass`